 Drug addiction is a serious problem in the United States, and its prevalence is increasing every day.
 According to the National Institute on Drug Abuse, an estimated 20.3 million Americans aged 12 and older battled a substance use disorder in 2018.
 Of those 20.3 million people, 14.4 million had an addiction to alcohol, and 8.9 million were dependent on illicit drugs.
 This article will explore how many drug addicts there are in the United States, the causes of drug addiction, and the impact it has on society.

-How Many Drug Addicts in the Us?
+- Question 1: How Many Drug Addicts are there in the US?

 Drug Addiction in the US